apache/arrow-cookbook/python/source/io.rst

         pa.array([1, 2, 3, 4, 5])
     ], names=["numbers"])

-Writing it compressed to parquet or feather requires passing the ``compression`` argument to the :func:`pyarrow.feather.write_feather` and :func:`pyarrow.parquet.write_table` functions:
+Writing it compressed to Parquet or Feather requires passing the ``compression`` argument to the :func:`pyarrow.feather.write_feather` and :func:`pyarrow.parquet.write_table` functions: